 Not eco-friendly with long residual poison after treatment.
 Does not appear to be fast-acting, so must allow time before evaluating its effect on infestation.

-Bed bug sprays are designed to kill bed bugs on contact and prevent new bugs from re-infesting your home.
-But bed bugs have proven themselves to be terribly resilient, and some populations have even become immune to some of the most common insecticides.
+Designed to kill bed bugs on contact, bed bug sprays also prevent new bugs from re-infesting your home.
+However, bed bugs have proven themselves to be terribly resilient, and some populations have even become immune to some of the most common insecticides.
 That’s why it’s crucial to choose your formula carefully.

 Before you can start comparing different bed bug sprays, you need to understand the type of spray that you need.